Friends of Newton Centre

 Help Save the Newton Centre Branch Library!

 The Newton Centre Branch Library is now in danger.
 The city has begun a process that may result in the loss of the building to the citizens of Newton.
-Please tell your elected representatives to stop the surplus attempts and retain the building for use of the community and to preserve this beautiful and historic building.
+Please tell your elected representatives to revers the surplus status and retain the building for the use of the community and to preserve this beautiful and historic building.
 Newton Centre needs a community space!

 About the Newton Centre Library Building